 First, the landlord should try to subordinate its landlord’s lien instead of an outright waiver.
 The true value of a secondary position may be questionable, but there could be some recovery and it is better for the landlord to be a secured creditor in the event of a bankruptcy.
-The waiver or subordination should be limited to only the landlord’s statutory or common law lien rights, and consensual liens such as UCC security interests if applicable, but not all liens such as judgment liens.
+The waiver or subordination should be limited to only the landlord’s common law or statutory lien rights, and consensual liens such as Uniform Commercial Code (UCC) security interests if applicable, but not all liens, such as judgment liens.
 The waiver should not act to terminate the tenant’s continued liability under the lease.

 Fourth, the lender will want notice of tenant’s default under the lease and an opportunity to cure on behalf of the tenant.
 This presents an administrative burden for the landlord, so the number and cause of notices should be limited, if possible, to notices which may result in a termination of the lease.
 With respect to giving the lender an opportunity to cure tenant’s default, the time period should be short and limited only to monetary defaults.
 Many lenders will instead accept notices only prior to or in connection with a lease termination.

 Fifth, the lender will request a period of time following the termination of the lease (perhaps up to sixty or ninety days) to take inventory and remove the collateral.
 Such a request by the lender may not be unreasonable, but the landlord should insist that the lender pay the amount which would otherwise be payable as rent under the lease during such period of occupancy.
 It is important to define the starting point and expiration point to any obligation on the lender’s part to pay rent.

 Sixth, the lender should agree to not interfere with the landlord’s efforts to lease the premises to a replacement tenant and remain available for reasonable inspection by the landlord.